jedie/manageprojects/README.md

  like ".editorconfig" and "pyproject.toml"

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮
-│ --py-version           TEXT     Fallback Python version for darker/pyupgrade, if version is not  │ │                                 defined in pyproject.toml                                        │
+│ --py-version                     TEXT     Fallback Python version for darker/pyupgrade, if       │ │                                           version is not defined in pyproject.toml               │
 │                                           [default: 3.9]                                         │
-│ --max-line-length  -l  INTEGER  Fallback max. line length for darker/isort etc., if not defined  │ │                                 in .editorconfig                                                 │ │                                 [default: 119]                                                   │
+│ --max-line-length            -l  INTEGER  Fallback max. line length for darker/isort etc., if    │ │                                           not defined in .editorconfig                           │ │                                           [default: 119]                                         │
 │ --darker-prefixes                TEXT     Apply prefixes via autopep8 before calling darker.     │ │                                           [default: E301,E302,E303,E305,W391]                    │
-│ --help                          Show this message and exit.                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --remove-all-unused-imports               Remove all unused imports (not just those from the     │ │                                           standard library) via autoflake                        │ │                                           [default: True]                                        │ │ --help                                    Show this message and exit.                            │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 [comment]: <> (✂✂✂ auto generated format-file help end ✂✂✂)